- Is It Normal

 4. Unique and weird combinations craving:

 Sometimes, pregnant women also crave for some strange food combinations such as marmite on ice cream, pickle with ice cream, sponge cake with tomato sauce, fried eggs with mint sauce, pickles with peanut butter, or tuna with bananas.
+These cravings are highly individual and may/may not be linked to any specific physiological change happening during pregnancy.

 5. Cravings for citric foods: